The Great Depression

 There are three generally accepted economic explanations to The Great Depression:

 The delay allowed stock market indices to drop significantly, which led to investors panicking and selling off their securities.
-Cumulatively, these factors allowed what was an otherwise intense recessionary period into an unprecedented Great Depression.
+Cumulatively, these factors allowed what was an otherwise intense recessionary period to become the Great Depression.

 The Keynesian Theory was formulated by British economist John Maynard Keynes.
-It states that government’s top priority was to keep employment as high as possible during recessionary periods by running deficits.
+It states that the government’s top priority is to keep employment as high as possible during recessionary periods by running deficits.
 Keynes’ theory also noted that governments needed to increase public sector spending or sharply cut taxes.

 All three theories broadly seem to point to the governments’ and agencies’ lack of response during acute economic times.
 The consensus is that there should have been quick changes to interest rates, tax rates, and liquidity.